MetaMask/metamask-docs/sdk/introduction/welcome.md

 Welcome to the **MetaMask SDK** developer documentation!

-MetaMask SDK is a toolkit that allows you to:
+MetaMask SDK is a **toolkit that allows you build onchain apps** by:

-- Connect your dApps to users' wallets
+- Authenticating users
-- Manage wallet states and track assets
+- Managing wallet states
-- Handle blockchain transactions and smart contract interactions
+- Handling transactions
+- Interacting with contracts
 - and many more!

 ### Why use the SDK?